Swissman1/hornets-nest-evolution-project/Readme.md

 The Hornets Nest Evolution Project(HNEP) is a Geographic Information Systems (GIS) project dedicated to digitizing the historical evolution of Mecklenburg County, and adjacent areas, via physical infrastructure, primarily roads and railways, and other traces left in the present.

+If you are interested in learning more, either on how to view, or to contribute( we will train you!), feel free to contact the project at Bfhouseiii@gmail.com

 ---

 ## Table of Contents